HHS/Head-Start-TTADP/README.md

 Another important note for running tests on the backend - we specifically exclude files on the backend that follow the ```*CLI.js``` naming convention (for example, ```adminToolsCLI.js```) from test coverage.
 This is meant to exclude files intended to be run in the shell.
 Any functionality in theses files should be imported from a file that is tested.
 The ```src/tools folder``` is where these files have usually lived and there are lots of great examples of the desired pattern in that folder.

+On PR builds, an additional set of artifacts is generated to aid in providing test coverage for each PR.
+ * coverage/coverage-final.json  - Only on test_backend, all the distinct jest run outputs are consolidated into a unified coverage-final.json file.
+ * uncovered-lines/uncovered-lines.html - A human readable structure identifing all the lines from this PR that are uncovered by jest tests.
+ * uncovered-lines/uncovered-lines.json - A json structure identifing all the lines from this PR that are uncovered by jest tests.

 ## Yarn Commands